GoogleCloudDataproc/initialization-actions/hbase/README.md

 ## Using of Kerberos authentication and rpc encryption for HBase

-On dataproc clusters HBase uses no Kerberos authentication by default.
+On Dataproc clusters HBase uses no Kerberos authentication by default.
 This mode can be changed by passing `enable-kerberos` and `keytab-bucket` as cluster metadata during cluster creation process.
 The script automatically changes the necessary configurations and creates all keytabs necessary for HBase.